18 of the best things to do in Cobh Ireland

 The Titanic Memorial Garden

-The Titanic Memorial Garden overlook the beautiful harbour of Lower Cork, and its breathtaking view of the sea and approaching boats.
+The Titanic Memorial Garden overlooks the beautiful harbor of Lower Cork, and its breathtaking view of the sea and approaching boats.
 The memorial is a series of engraved glass panels bearing the names of the 123 passengers who boarded the Titanic and those that survived.

 Titanic Cemetery Tour